-4.1 Graduate Assistantships: Policies, Selection Requirements and Application Procedures research assistantships (GRAs) and graduate teaching assistantships (GTAs).
+4.1 Graduate Assistantships: Policies, Selection Requirements and Application Procedures

+The purpose of offering graduate assistantships at AUS is to attract highly qualified students who bring benefit to the academic community.
+Two categories of graduate assistantships are provided: graduate research assistantships (GRAs) and graduate teaching assistantships (GTAs).
 Both types of assistantships are competitively awarded on a semester-by-semester basis and follow the same application process.
 Graduate assistantships can be held for a maximum of two years.